FIVE-GUYS-Capstone-Project/Android-app/README.md

-📦 Android App For Maixsense
+## 📦 Android App from Project: MaixSense A010 Development Board for Package Dimension Calculation and Ahamove Driver App Integration

 This Android app is part of Project 2, focusing on the hardware side.
 It connects to external hardware (via Bluetooth) and runs on-device ML to scan and measure packages in real-time.

 👉 This repo contains the Android app only.
 The CAD/PCB side is handled in a separate part.

-🚀 Features
+## 🚀 Features
 - Bluetooth Low Energy (BLE) device scanning & connection
 - TensorFlow Lite model (best-fp16.tflite) for package detection
 - Real-time overlay & visualization (OverlayView, RoiOverlayView)